-Huda Shaka (هدى الشكعة) is Associate Director – Planning Middle East for Arup based in Dubai, United Arab Emirates.
+Huda Shaka is an Associate Director at Arup based in Dubai, United Arab Emirates.

 She has worked on projects throughout the Gulf Cooperation Council (GCC), focusing on identifying, communicating and implementing environmental, social and economic sustainability targets and strategies.
 She has led, managed, and contributed to projects from visioning and concept stages to construction, working closely with a range of government stakeholders.

-She holds a Bachelor of Science from the American University of Beirut (2003), Master of Science in Atmospheric Chemistry from the University of California, Irvine (2006), a Master of Studies in Sustainability Leadership from the University of Cambridge (2011) and a Master of Science in International Planning from The Bartlett School of Planning, University College London (2016).
+She holds a Bachelor of Science in Chemistry and Public Health from the American University of Beirut (2003), a Master of Science from the University of California, Irvine (2006), and a Master of Science in International Planning from The Bartlett School of Planning, University College London (2016).
+She has also completed a module in Sustainability Leadership from the University of Cambridge (2011).

-She is a Chartered Town Planner (MRTPT) and a Chartered Environmentalist (CEnv), and holds a number of sustainability certifications including LEED, BREEAM, Estidama and GSAS.
+Huda Shaka is a Chartered Town Planner (MRTPT), a Chartered Environmentalist (CEnv), and holds a number of sustainability certifications including LEED, BREEAM, Estidama and GSAS.

 She writes a blog of critical reflections on shaping the sustainability agenda for cities in the Middle East at The Green Urbanista.